vmkxyz/dwl/README.md

 - [lockedkeys] - define binds when lockscreen is active
 - [swallow] - window swallow support

-- [bar-systray] - systray for the bar patch
-    for this one, you need the package `gtk4-layer-shell` to be installed
-    and you need to to build `statusnotifier-systray-gtk4` as a static library
-    follow [this guide] to do so

 Other changes I made:
 - Enable xwayland support (config.mk)
 - fix [#709] (Makefile)